 "Universal Design for Learning is a set of principles for curriculum development that give all individuals equal opportunities to learn.
 UDL provides a blueprint for creating instructional goals, methods, materials, and assessments that work for everyone--not a single, one-size-fits-all solution but rather flexible approaches that can be customized and adjusted for individual needs."
 The National Center for Universal Design for Learning has a wealth of resources on UDL including guidelines and examples.

 Integrated Aligned Course Design Framework

 The Center for Teaching and Learning at the U of MN uses the Integrated Aligned Course Design Framework as a way to map the teaching/learning Environment to provide a context for the course you’re developing or re-designing.
 The design cycle then moves into development of Student Learning Outcomes to ground the course Curriculum.
-From this base, teachers move onto (1) developing SMART assessments (specific, measureable, attainable, relevant, and targeted), and (2) selecing teaching/learning presentaions, classroom aciviies, out-of-Bclass assignments, and supporing resources.
+From this base, teachers move onto (1) developing SMART assessments (specific, measurable, attainable, relevant, and targeted), and (2) selecting teaching/learning presentations, classroom activities, out-of-class assignments, and supporting resources.

 Their online tutorial divides the process of course design into distinct parts; the process is iterative with taking time to analyze the distinct segments heightening overall awareness and reflection in the design process:

 - Introduction & Noting the Environmental Factors (Environment)

 - Establishing Student Learning Outcomes (Curriculum)

 - Class Session Planning for Enhanced Learning and Effective Teaching (Instruction)